metadata101/dcat-ap1.1/README.md

 ## More work required

 This plugin would merit further improvements in at least the following areas:
-* **Harvester to support LDP/Hydra paging**: Now that the GeoNetwork endpoint supports paging, it would be better to also support it on the harvester.
 * **Default view**: the default view currently does not display distribution information, this is only included in the full view.

 ## Contributors